StanGirard/polish/README.md

 3. **Fix** - Claude makes one atomic change
 4. **Validate** - Check if it improved
 5. **Repeat** - Until score >= 95%

+It runs all the tests that you never run and more ;)

 ## Get Started